SchoolOfCode/w8_team-project-quizleap/README.md

 - background-color for correct answer changed to green ✅
 - added extra info about the app ✅

-## Things to add in the future - strech goals
+## Things to add in the future - stretch goals

 - user research on name
 - add true or false option